Sudar Oli

-Sudar Oli (சுடர் ஒளி Cuṭar Oḷi) is a Tamil language Sri Lankan daily newspaper published by Mass Media Syndicate (Private) Limited, part of the Uthayan Group of Newspapers.
-It was founded in 2000 and is published from Colombo.
-Its sister newspaper is the Jaffna based Uthayan.
-The newspaper has been attacked several times, a number of its staff have been murdered by paramilitary groups and other forces, and it regularly receives threats.
+Sudar Oli (சுடர் ஒளி Cuṭar Oḷi) was a Tamil language Sri Lankan daily newspaper published in Colombo.
+It was founded in 2000 as a weekly newspaper and became a daily publication in 2001.
+It was associated with the Uthayan Group of Newspapers and was the sister newspaper of the Jaffna-based Uthayan.

+The newspaper ceased publication in May 2018.
+The 2018 Annual Report of the Press Complaints Commission of Sri Lanka also lists Sudar Oli among newspapers that ceased publication.

 History

 Sudar Oli was founded in Colombo on 10 September 2000 as a weekly newspaper.
 It became a daily newspaper on 29 October 2001.
 Nadesapillai Vithyatharan became the paper's editor in 2002.

-In July 2006 Sudar Oli and Thinakkural were forced to stop distribution in Batticaloa District and Ampara District after receiving threatening phone calls allegedly from a government backed paramilitary headed by Karuna Amman.
-Both papers resumed distribution in the districts later but circulation had fallen.
+In July 2006 Sudar Oli and Thinakkural were forced to stop distribution in Batticaloa District and Ampara District after receiving threatening phone calls allegedly from a government-backed paramilitary group headed by Karuna Amman.

+Both newspapers later resumed distribution in the affected districts, although circulation had fallen.

-Editor N. Vithyatharan was arrested by the police without a warrant on 26 February 2009 as he attended a funeral in Mount Lavinia without a warrant and allegedly beaten in custody.
-As international criticism of the arrest intensified the Sri Lankan government claimed Vithyatharan had been arrested in connections with the LTTE air raid on Colombo.
-Vithyatharan was released on 24 April 2009 after the Colombo Crimes Division informed the court that there was no evidence connecting him to the air raid.
-Vithyatharan alleged that he had been detained in order to prevent him highlighting the plight of the civilians in the Vanni.
+Editor N. Vithyatharan was arrested by police without a warrant on 26 February 2009 while attending a funeral in Mount Lavinia.
+He was subsequently released on 24 April 2009 after the Colombo Crimes Division informed the court that there was no evidence connecting him to an air raid on Colombo.

+Closure

+Sudar Oli ceased publication in May 2018.

+The Media Ownership Monitor Sri Lanka identifies Sudar Oli as one of the newspapers published by the New Uthayan Publication group and records that the newspaper ceased operations in May 2018.

+The Press Complaints Commission of Sri Lanka's 2018 Annual Report independently lists Sudar Oli, described as a Tamil-language daily/weekly newspaper, among newspapers that ceased publication.

 Attacks

-Sudar Oli and its employees have been subject to numerous attacks:
+Sudar Oli and its employees were subject to numerous attacks during its period of publication.